autonity/docs.autonity.org/content/docs/concepts/oracle-network/_index.md

 Oracle transactions are refunded if successfully committed.

 The oracle account must be funded with a seed balance to cover at least one voting transaction.

-Oracle votes in a round are limited to 1 because of this refund to prevent Byzantine behaviour.

 The validator is registered and eligible for selection to the consensus committee.